ionut-mihalache/ethereum-crosschain-testnet/README.md

 ## Run the blockchain nodes

-`python poa-deploy.py start [workers param]`
+`python poa-deploy.py start [workers param] [chains param]`

-## How to supply workers param:
+## How to supply chains and workers params:

-### Start from a node and counting up with a number of nodes:
+### Start a single chain of 8 workers from a cluster node and counting up with a number of nodes:
 `python poa-deploy.py start --start-worker 30 --num-workers 8`

+This will deploy 8 nodes starting from worker-030, worker-031, ...., worker-037 and will default with a single chain of 8 worker nodes

+### Start multiple chains of 8 worker nodes:
+`python poa-deploy.py start --start-worker 30 --num-workers 8 --num-chains 2`

-This will deploy 8 nodes starting from worker-030, worker-031, ...., worker-037
+This will deploy 2 independent chains with 8 workers nodes each starting from worker-030, worker-031, ...., worker-037

 ### Specify your own list of ip or hostnames: